Geo’s Media Blog (Strat Me Up) 4/29/24

 Geo: Sad, Jed, but what I find even sadder is the poor folks back then handled their circumstances much better than they do today.

-One thought on “Geo’s Media Blog (Strat Me Up) 4/29/24
+2 thoughts on “Geo’s Media Blog (Strat Me Up) 4/29/24

 1. @atTomHoyt: Hey George, my new guitar isn’t a Strat, rather an Alvarez acoustic electric guitar.
 I totally get the bleeding fingers stuff.
 I’m only three month in and fingers are getting tougher but I’m still learning.
 I’ll invite you to my first public appearance late in ’26!
 (Strat Me Up)